alvarosabalete/GPT-Agent-Desktop/README.md

 3. Define the maximum number of attempts (iterations) the script will make to generate and execute the code.
 4. The script will generate and execute the PowerShell code.
 If successful, it will display the result.
 If it fails, it will show an error message.

-## Notes

-- Ensure you have an active internet connection for the script to access the OpenAI API.
-- Note that the generation of PowerShell code may not always be perfect.
-You may need to manually adjust the generated code to fit your specific needs.

 ---

 # Generador y Ejecutor de Código PowerShell